RileyFischer/Image-Processing/README.md

 # Image-Processing

-This entire repository is an interactive way for me to reference the things that I learned in my Image processing class during my Masters Program.
+This entire repository is an interactive way for me to reference the things that I learned in my Image processing class.

 Please use "visualVocabIntro.nb" as a guide to navigate the notebooks and see how they are related.